FAQs: The Quarter System

 How does the quarter system affect summer employment?

 The quarter system does not pose a problem for summer employment.
 Employers are familiar with the quarter system and typically accommodate it in their summer programs.
-Our second-year students simply start their summer employment a couple weeks later than they would under a semester system.
-Because our classes begin much later in the fall, our students may be able to stay at their summer jobs for an additional 2-4 weeks after other students have returned to school, if an employer permits.
+Our second-year students simply start their summer employment a couple of weeks later than they would under a semester system.
+Because our classes begin much later in the fall, our students may be able to stay at their summer jobs for an additional 2-4 weeks after other students have returned to school if an employer permits.
 Some students are even able to work two jobs.

-When does fall on-campus interviewing occur?
+When does fall interviewing occur?

 What do UChicago students think about the quarter system?

-The biggest advantage is students get to take more classes with more professors than they would under a semester system.
+The biggest advantage is that students get to take more classes with more professors than they would under a semester system.
 This means greater exposure to more areas of the law and more legal issues.
 Classes are shorter, keeping students highly engaged in the subject matter.
 Many students may tell you the pace of the quarter system moves quickly and keeps them working hard.

 What does the 1L year look like under the quarter system?

 Because the quarter system allows for more classes than a semester system, first-year students are exposed to more classes in the 1L year than a typical first-year student.
 In addition to legal writing and the core first-year classes (civil procedure, contracts, criminal law, torts, and property), students also take a uniquely UChicago Law class called "Elements of the Law," a transactional lawyering class, a legislation and statutory interpretation class, a choice of three constitutional law classes, and an elective.
-The increased exposure makes you a more well-rounded student at the end of 1L year and gives you a more holistic jumping off point as you choose classes for your second and third years.
+The increased exposure makes you a more well-rounded student at the end of your 1L year and gives you a more holistic jumping-off point as you choose classes for your second and third years.